nishantgupta100/inventory-decision-engine/README.md

-# inventory-decision-engine
+# Inventory Decision Engine

-Inventory intelligence platform for retail commerce that automates SKU-level buying, replenishment, store allocation and ageing management.
+An inventory intelligence platform designed to automate key inventory decisions across buying, replenishment, allocation and pricing for large-scale e-commerce platform.

+This repository demonstrates the system architecture, product design and decision engines used to optimise inventory health and working capital efficiency.